 The dental examination is a systematic process during which your dentist will investigate many facets of your oral and systemic health in order to identify pathologies or concerns and develop a uniquely customized treatment plan that is catered towards maximizing your oral health while meeting your goals and expectations.

-That said, let’s explore all the facets related to the oral exam at your dentist’s office:
+That said, let’s explore all the facets related to the oral exam at your dentist in Temecula CA:

 1. The Medical History Intake

 During the medical history intake, your provider collects information about you, including:

 - List of medications you are currently taking.

 - List of vitamins and natural healing remedies you are currently taking.

 - Adverse reactions to anesthesia.

 - Any medical conditions you are currently being treated for.

 - Affordable Dental X Rays and Oral Exams.